Sansevieria 'Cleopatra' is a beautiful slow-growing succulent with an intricate pattern on its leaves which grow in a perfect rosette.

-USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Place Sansevierias in moderately bright or filtered light.
-Good locations include a spot in front of a north-facing window or in front of a bright, sunny window covered by a sheer curtain.
+Good locations include a spot in front of a north-facing window or front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.

-Allow the soil to dry completely before watering and then water deeply until water drips through the drainage hole.
-Allow the pot to drain and then discard water that remains in the saucer.
-Never allow the soil to become soggy and never let the pot stand in water.
+Allow the soil to dry completely before watering and water deeply until water drips through the drainage hole.
+Allow the pot to drain, and then discard the water that remains in the saucer.
+Never allow the soil to become soggy, and never let the pot stand in water.
 Water sparingly throughout the winter.
 Like most succulent plants that store water in their leaves, Sansevieria rots quickly in excessively wet soil.

 Place Sansevieria in average room temperatures.
-Protect the plant from drafts and cold temperatures as it is damaged at temperatures below 50 °F (10 °C).
+Protect the plant from drafts and cold temperatures as it is damaged below 50 °F (10 °C).

-Feed the plant once every 3 weeks throughout the summer.
+Feed the plant once every three weeks throughout the summer.
 Use a general-purpose fertilizer for houseplants diluted to one-half the strength suggested on the container.
-Sansevieria is a light feeder and too much fertilizer makes the leaves fall over… – See more at: How to Grow and Care for Sansevieria
+Sansevieria is a light feeder, and too much fertilizer makes the leaves fall over.

 - Back to genus Sansevieria

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.